 Peace, Trade & Development Program

-The Peace, Trade & Development program (PTD) is custom designed to provide upper-level undergraduates, prospective graduate students, and new professionals with challenging learning experiences to master key concepts and tools in human security, global trade, social change and development.
+The Peace, Trade & Development program (PTD) exposes participants to challenging learning experiences to master key concepts and tools in human security, global trade, social change and development.

 About Our Program

-If so, the Peace, Trade and Development Certificate Program could launch you on the path to become an effective agent of global change.
+If these questions resonate with you, the Peace, Trade and Development Certificate Program could launch you on the path to become an effective agent of global change.

 What Will You Do in the Program?